ClementPinard/depth-dataset-builder/README.md

  - `A` is raw image
  - `B` is normalized depth map.
 It follows [OpenCV's Rainbow colormap](https://docs.opencv.org/master/d3/d50/group__imgproc__colormap.html#gga9a805d8262bcbe273f16be9ea2055a65af7f0add024009b0e43f8c83f3ca0b923).
 Note that OpenCV's rainbow is NOT the same as matplotlib's rainbow_gist.
  - `C` is `A + B / 2`.
 It helps inspecting that depth and image are not shifted apart.
  - `D` is normalized occlusion depth map.
 It follows Matplotlib's Bone colormap.
-See https://matplotlib.org/3.1.0/tutorials/colors/colormaps.html
+Its the same as [OpenCV's Bone colormap](https://docs.opencv.org/master/d3/d50/group__imgproc__colormap.html#gga9a805d8262bcbe273f16be9ea2055a65a91d58e66f015ea030150bdc8545d3b41) See https://matplotlib.org/3.1.0/tutorials/colors/colormaps.html

-Note that when frame is interpolated, a 5 pixels wide orange frame is visible at the edge of the picture.
+Note that when frame localization is interpolated, a 5 pixels wide orange frame is visible at the edge of the picture.